freeCodeCamp/guide/src/pages/articles/javascript/invert-regular-expression-matches-with-javascript/index.md

 ---
-title: Invert Regular Expression Matches with javaScript
+title: Invert Regular Expression Matches with JavaScript
 ---
 Use`/\S/gi`; to match everything that isn't a space in the string.